 - A huge budget is needed for maintaining inventory

 - It includes more workload, i.e. shipment, tracking, management, exchange and more

 - You will be physically stuck with one location

 Drop-shipping vs Inventory: Which one should I go with?

 If you select inventory you need to maintain the stock and storage area.
 The risk is greater as you cannot possibly know what is going to sell.
-On the contrary, choosing drop shipping will make the shipment process much more easier, and you won’t need any upfront payment.
-Additionally, you can use Oberlo app and easily transport the product details to your shopify store.
-Oberlo not only helps you import products from suppliers to your shopify store, but also ship your products directly from suppliers to customers.
+On the contrary, choosing drop shipping will make the shipment process much easier, and you won’t need any upfront payment.
+Additionally, you can use Oberlo app and easily transport the product details to your Shopify store.
+Oberlo not only helps you import products from suppliers to your Shopify store but also ship your products directly from suppliers to customers.

 Step-3 Signing up for your Clothing store

 Shopify makes it very easy to sign up and build an online boutique.
 You just need to visit their website and click the “Get Started” button.
 Click on the below image and start the limited boutique trial.
 The period of this trial is one of the reasons for why I added it in my guide on how to start an online boutique.

 Provide your email address, a password, and your desired store name and once you have provided the necessary information, click “Create your store.”

 The next page will ask you whether you are already selling and your current revenue numbers.
 Choose the appropriate answers and click “Next.”
 Provide your name, address, phone number, etc. on the following page.